 It is therefore a perfect venue for major official events such as Bastille Day celebrations.

-An official tribune is then erected in its center.
+An official tribune is then erected in its centre.

-This is where the President of the Republic, members of his government and important French and foreign guests attend the military parade on 14th July.
+This is where the President of the Republic, members of his government and French and foreign personalities and guests attend the military parade on 14th July.

 Place Louis XV

-The Place de la Concorde was created in 1772 and was called Place Louis XV.
+It was created in 1772 as Place Louis XV.

 The Champs-Elysées were then a muddy path that ran through bushes and thickets!